-While four decades ago now, the Falklands War remains one of the most shocking and most polarising conflicts of the modern age.
+Although now four decades ago, the Falklands War remains one of the most shocking and most polarising conflicts of the modern age.
 Arising as a result of ownership disputes between Argentina and the United Kingdom, the conflict took place as one of the key moments during Prime Minister Margaret Thatcher’s tenure in charge of Great Britain.

 The conflict remains one of the most complex in recent years, and devastating to resident islanders, Argentinians and British alike.
 Many lessons have been learned since the war – though concern over the ownership of the islands varies.